Cancer Research UK logo.

 Intrahepatic bile duct cancer stages

 Bile duct cancer is also known as cholangiocarcinoma.
-There are different types of bile duct cancer depending on where it starts.
-Intrahepatic bile duct cancer starts in the bile ducts in the liver.
+There are 3 types of bile duct cancer.
+Your type depends on where in the bile ducts the cancer starts.

-Diagram showing the position of the intrahepatic bile ducts
+Diagram showing the position of the intrahepatic bile ducts .

 There are different ways of staging intrahepatic bile duct cancer.
-In the UK, doctors usually use the:
+In the UK doctors usually use the:

 • number staging system